samuba/ereader-mangas/README.md

 [https://ereader-mangas.vercel.app](https://ereader-mangas.vercel.app)

+# features

+- utilizes as much of the screen as possible
+- remembers last position
+- powerful search
+- over 33.7000 Mangas

 ## Disclaimer

 This is basically just an ereader friendly frontend for manganato.com.
 I do not host any content myself, all data is just proxied.